NodeSecure/vulnera/README.md

 };
 ```

-Strategy `Kind` and `Options` are described by the following interfaces:
+Strategy `Kind`, `HydratePayloadDependenciesOptions`, `Options` are described by the following interfaces:

 ```ts
 export interface Options {